-Last year in the lead up to Remembrance/Veterans Day I wrote a post about the War Horse Hero of the Korean War….Sergeant Reckless.
+In the lead up to Remembrance/Veterans Day I wrote a post in 2016 about the War Horse Hero of the Korean War….Sergeant Reckless.
 This was a mare of great bravery and intelligence.
 Here is the text of that previous post.

 In 1952 Reckless was bought by the US Marine Corps to serve as a pack horse for the Recoilless Rifle Platoon, Anti Tank Company, of the 5th Marine Regiment in the Korean War.

 The chestnut mare of Mongolian breeding was trained in battlefield skills: how to avoid being trapped in barbed wire, how to lie down when under fire, how to run for the bunker upon hearing “incoming”.
 She soon became friends with the troops and was allowed free run of the camp and spent nights inside with the troops.
 She had a remarkable appetite and ate scrambled eggs, bacon, chocolate bars, shredded wheat, peanut butter sandwiches and drank Coca-Cola.
 The camp doctor had to advise that she not be given more than two bottles of Coke a day!

 Her job was to carry supplies and ammunition and also to evacuate the wounded.
 She was very good at stringing out telephone wire from reels of wire on her back.
 She could do the work of 12 men when doing this. .
 She quickly learned the routes for supplies and would travel to deliver supplies on her own.
 In the Battle for Outpost Vegas in 1953 she had her finest hour.
 In a single day she made 51 solo trips to carry ammunition and carried a total of 9,000 lbs.
 She was also wounded in combat twice.